blazium-engine/blazium-docs/tutorials/platform/web/javascript_bridge.rst

         print(arr.length)

-As you can see, by wrapping JavaScript objects into ``JavaScriptObject`` you can interact with them like they were native Godot objects, calling their methods, and retrieving (or even setting) their properties.
+As you can see, by wrapping JavaScript objects into ``JavaScriptObject`` you can interact with them like they were native Blazium objects, calling their methods, and retrieving (or even setting) their properties.

-Base types (int, floats, strings, booleans) are automatically converted (floats might lose precision when converted from Godot to JavaScript).
+Base types (int, floats, strings, booleans) are automatically converted (floats might lose precision when converted from Blazium to JavaScript).
 Anything else (i.e. objects, arrays, functions) are seen as ``JavaScriptObjects`` themselves.

 Callbacks
 ---------

-Calling JavaScript code from Godot is nice, but sometimes you need to call a Godot function from JavaScript instead.
+Calling JavaScript code from Blazium is nice, but sometimes you need to call a Blazium function from JavaScript instead.

 This case is a bit more complicated.
-JavaScript relies on garbage collection, while Godot uses reference counting for memory management.
+JavaScript relies on garbage collection, while Blazium uses reference counting for memory management.
 This means you have to explicitly create callbacks (which are returned as ``JavaScriptObjects`` themselves) and you have to keep their reference.

-Arguments passed by JavaScript to the callback will be passed as a single Godot ``Array``.
+Arguments passed by JavaScript to the callback will be passed as a single Blazium ``Array``.

 .. code-block:: gdscript